-When producing a piece of work, if you use the same wording as a published source, you must place quotation marks around the passage and state where it came from.
+If you use the same wording as a published source, you must place quotation marks around the passage and state where it came from.
 This is called 'referencing'.
 You must make sure that you give detailed references for everything in your work which is not in your own words.
-A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: Morrison, 2000, p29.
+A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: (Morrison, 2000, p29).

 For material taken from the internet, your reference should show the date when the material was downloaded and must show the precise web page, not the search engine used to locate it.
 This can be copied from the address line.
-For example: http://news.bbc.co.uk/onthisday/hi/dates/stories/october/28/newsid_2621000/2621915.stm, downloaded 5 February 2024.
+For example: http://news.bbc.co.uk/onthisday/hi/dates/stories/october/28/newsid\2621000/2621915.stm, downloaded 5 February 2024.